-- Organizational Implications This Request for Decision has no organizational implications. - 3.
-Financial Implications This Request for Decision has no financial implications. - 4.
-Sustainability & Environmental Implications Increasing residential density in existing neighbourhoods is believed to make a community more sustainable.
-The applicant has proposed providing a car share car, space and memberships to future owners, has plans to plant many more trees on the site than currently exist, and to manage some stormwater on site.
-The applicant has completed the Green Building Checklist [Appendix E]. - 5.
-Communication & Engagement
+This Request for Decision has no organizational implications.

+3. Financial Implications

+This Request for Decision has no financial implications.

+4. Sustainability & Environmental Implications

+Increasing residential density in existing neighbourhoods is believed to make a community more sustainable.
+The applicant has proposed providing a car share vehicle, dedicated parking space and memberships to future owners; plans to plant more trees on the site than currently exist, and has committed to managing a portion of the stormwater on site.
+The applicant has completed the Green Building Checklist [Appendix E].

+5. Communication & Engagement